xgbuils/eslint-plugin-react-rfc/docs/rules/no-component-def-in-render.md

 # Disallow to define a component in render scope (`react-rfc/no-component-def-in-render`)

+React docs recommends to [not define components inside other components](https://react.dev/learn/your-first-component#nesting-and-organizing-components).
+This rule prevents this kind of definitions.

 💼 This rule is enabled in the ✅ `recommended` [config](https://github.com/xgbuils/eslint-plugin-react-rfc/#shareable-configs).

 <!-- end auto-generated rule header -->